chisui/dakka/thesis/main.md

 #### Sending references

-A core feature that is nesseccary for an actor system to effectivly communicate is the abillity to send actor references inside messages.
+A core feature that is nesseccary for an actor system to effectivly communicate is the abillity to send actor references as messages to other actors.

+The most trivial case would be that the message to actor is an actor reference itself.

 We need a way to respond to messages.
 This can be done by including a reference to the actor to respond to in the message and capturing it's `Actor` implementation.